 Use of combined oral contraceptives and risk of venous thromboembolism

-The aim of this project, funded by the German Federal Institute for Drugs and Medical Devices (BfArM), is to use data from the German Pharmacoepidemiological Research Database GePaRD to estimate the VTE risk of various CHCs, including progestogens with an as of yet unclear risk of VTE such as chlormadinone and nomegestrol.
+The aim of this project, funded by the German Federal Institute for Drugs and Medical Devices (BfArM), was to use data from the German Pharmacoepidemiological Research Database GePaRD to estimate the VTE risk of various CHC, including progestogens with an as of yet unclear risk of VTE such as chlormadinone, dienogest, and nomegestrol.

 - Begin: February 2019

 End: October 2020

 - Federal Institute for Drugs and Medical Devices

 - Schink T, Princk C, Braitmaier M, Haug U. Use of combined oral contraceptives and risk of venous thromboembolism in young women: A nested case-control analysis using German claims data.
 BJOG: An International Journal of Obstetrics & Gynaecology.
 2022;129(13):2107-2116.

 - Schink T, Princk C, Haug U. Risiko venöser Thromboembolien bei Einnahme von kombinierten hormonalen Kontrazeptiva.
 Bulletin zur Arzneimittelsicherheit - Informationen aus BfArM und PEI.
 2021;2:13-16.